leonardb/mfdb/README.md

         When TTL is configured for a table older records will be reaped automatically.

         Any insert operation will reset the TTL for a record.

-    ####ttl_callback
-  - This can only be used in conjunction with `field_ttl`
-  - Passed in as table option `{ttl_callback, {Module :: atom(), Function :: atom()}}`
-  - The callback function must be an exported 1-arity function. it _must_ return an 'ok' atom.
-Any other return will result in the table reaper crashing and the resuming from the same point. `-spec ttl_callback_function(Record :: any()) -> ok.`
-  - When the record expiration time is hit, the Mod:Fun/1 is called with the record
-  - the record *IS DELETED* before being sent to callback function

 # Counters